Evacuation of La Romana's division

 The evacuation of La Romana's division in August 1808 was a military operation in which a division of troops belonging to the Kingdom of Spain and commanded by Pedro Caro, Marquis of La Romana defected from the armies of the First French Empire.
 The Spanish troops were part of the Imperial forces in Denmark, which were under the leadership of Marshal Jean-Baptiste Bernadotte.
-Most of the Spanish troops were successfully spirited away by the British navy and shipped to Santander, Spain to fight against France in the Peninsular War.
+Most of the Spanish troops were successfully evacuated by the British navy and shipped to Santander, Spain to fight against France in the Peninsular War.

 In 1807, the Spanish Division of the North was sent to northern Europe to participate in the planned Franco-Danish invasion of Sweden.
 Formerly loyal to the alliance with Imperial France, the Spanish officers and men found in 1808 that Emperor Napoleon I of France had overthrown King Charles IV of Spain and Prince Ferdinand and placed his brother Joseph Bonaparte on the Spanish throne.
-The British sent an agent to contact La Romana and found that the general desired to escape from Denmark.
+The British sent an agent, James Robertson, to contact La Romana and found that the general desired to escape from Denmark.

-On 23 July 1808 the admiralty sent secret instructions with Spanish envoy Don Rafael Lobo on the fast sailing Musquito to Commodore Richard Goodwin Keats commanding in the Belt and Sound requiring him to open negotiations with the Spanish commander for evacuation of his troops.
-Through lengthy secret correspondence Keats and Romana arranged a secret plan for the Spanish troops to be assembled at Nyborg and evacuated by the British fleet.
+On 23 July 1808, the admiralty sent secret instructions with Spanish envoy Don Rafael Lobo on the fast sailing Musquito to Commodore Richard Goodwin Keats commanding in the Belt and Sound requiring him to open negotiations with the Spanish commander for evacuation of his troops.
+Through lengthy secret correspondence, Keats and La Romana arranged a secret plan for the Spanish troops to be assembled at Nyborg and evacuated by the British fleet.

-Keats directed his ships to the harbour, seized some 57 boats for use as transports and transferred the troops to nearby Langeland in anticipation of stores and transports arriving from England.
+Keats directed his ships to the harbor, seized 57 boats for use as transport, transferring troops to nearby Langeland in anticipation of stores and transports arriving from England.
 One cavalry and two infantry regiments failed to get away and remained in Napoleon's power.
-But in August 1808, most units were able make their way to the rendezvous with the British navy.
+But in August 1808, most units were able to make their way to the rendezvous with the British navy.

 Fearful of the French Army advancing from the west, and with no word of the promised transports, the troops were re-embarked and the convoy sailed for Gothenburg.
-Transports arrived on 6 September and after a three week voyage in stormy conditions about 9,000 Spanish troops disembarked at Santander in October 1808 and had a chance to fight against the French.
+Transports arrived on 6 September and after a three-week voyage in stormy conditions about 9,000 Spanish troops disembarked at Santander in October 1808 and had a chance to fight against the French.

-Background

-The British intervention started with the Battle of Roliça.